-As the temperature plummets, forget about packing away your bathing suit.
-Instead, dive into the welcoming, therapeutic waters of a heated pool.
-Whether it’s to soothe achy muscles after a day on the slopes or to soak in some much-needed winter sunshine under towering snow-capped mountains, head to one of these properties that prove outdoor swimming pools aren’t just for summer.
+When the temperature plummets during the winter months in the Northern Hemisphere, don’t pack away your bathing suit and wait for summer’s return.
+Instead, ease into the therapeutic waters of a heated outdoor pool.
+Trust us, enjoying a warm soak while you’re surrounded by snow-capped mountains has its own unique charm.
+Whether it’s to soothe your achy muscles after a long day on the slopes or just to find your chill while taking in some much-needed warmth, head to one of these majestic hotels around the world that prove outdoor swimming pools aren’t only for summer.

 At over 7,000 feet above sea level, this is Europe’s highest outdoor pool.
-(Also, with a temperature of a toasty 95 degrees Fahrenheit, it may just be its hottest too.)
-While you’re on top of the world, the majestic Matterhorn feels close enough to smack with a snowball.
-This ice-blue pool is the highlight of the Riffelalp Resort’s wellness center, which also includes a steam cave, Finnish sauna, and grotto of saline baths and waterfalls.
-It’s not easy to reach (getting to the resort takes a mountain railway and a snowmobile), but the views of the 29 Alpine summits are worth the uphill journey.
+(With a temperature of a toasty 95 degrees Fahrenheit, it may be one of its hottest too.)
+The ice-blue pool is the highlight of Spa 2222m at Riffelalp Resort, the highest spa in Europe.
+The open-air pool features a direct view of the majestic Matterhorn, which feels close enough to smack with a snowball.
+The mountain resort’s wellness center also includes an indoor pool heated to 86 degrees, as well as a steam cave, Finnish sauna, and grotto of saline baths and waterfalls.
+It’s not easy to reach—getting to the Swiss resort takes an Alpine railway and a snowmobile—but the panoramic views you’ll enjoy of the Pennine Alps from this heated outdoor pool are worth the uphill journey.

 Ion Adventure Hotel